Student Scholarship Program

 How to Apply

 The 2020 APhA Foundation Student Scholarship application is now closed.
 The application will re-open in Septemember 2020 and will close December 1, 2020.

 If you have any questions related to student scholarships, please contact Meg Freiter, Executive Resident at firstname.lastname@example.org or 202-558-2709.

 - Complete at least one academic year in the professional sequence of courses.

 - Earn a cumulative grade point average of at least 2.75 on a 4.0 scale (or equivalent grading system) in professional coursework during pharmacy school.

 - Be an active member in the APhA Academy of Student Pharmacists (APhA-ASP) for students located in the United States and Puerto Rico.
 The applicant must show active participation in his or her chapter’s activities but is not required to hold a leadership position.

-Application Requirements (to be uploaded or added to the submission form)
+The following items must be uploaded or added to the submission form: